ubipo/pathy/ros/pathy/README.md

-# Paddy
+# Pathy

-Paddy, the ROS package that runs padnet, consists of 7 nodes:
+Pathy, the ROS package that runs padnet, consists of 7 nodes:

 ```{figure} media/ros-diagram.svg
 ---